Tasmay-Tibrewal/edu-lm/readme.md

    - Verify Gemini API access and quotas
    - Monitor browser console for WebSocket errors

+6. **Module Import Errors**
+   - Ensure all module files are in the same directory as [`main.py`](main.py:1)
+   - Check for syntax errors in individual modules
+   - Verify Python path and module accessibility

 ### Performance Tips

 1. **Large Documents**: The application handles large PDFs but may be slower with very large files